You should read Limits (An Introduction) first

 5. Formal Method

-The formal method sets about proving that you can get as close as you want to the answer by making "x" close to "a".
+The formal method sets about proving that we can get as close as we want to the answer by making "x" close to "a".

 Read more at Limits (Formal Definition)